Barium enema

 • If you have an inflammatory bowel condition such as ulcerative colitis, barium enema can aggravate this.

-• The results of the test will be sent to the healthcare professional who referred you, and they will arrange a time with you to talk through your results.
+• The results of the test will be sent to the healthcare provider who referred you, and they'll arrange a time with you to talk through your results.

 A barium enema is considered to be a safe test, but there are a few points to be aware of:

 • A very small number of people can be allergic to barium.
-If you are allergic to other medicines, contract media, iodine or latex you should let your healthcare team know.
+If you are allergic to other medicines, contrast media, iodine or latex you should let your healthcare provider know.

-• All X-ray examinations involve exposure to radiation in varying amounts.
-The doses used in medical X-rays are very low and are thought to be very safe.
+• All X-ray examinations involve exposure to a very small dose of radiation.
+This is thought to be safe.

 • Barium enemas have been known to aggravate ulcerative colitis.

-• There is a very small risk of putting a hole in the side of the bowel.
+• There is a very small risk of putting a hole in the side of your bowel.

 Need help now?